CyberfusionIO/python3-cyberfusion-nodechup/README.md

 Run `bin/fast-redirect` to start the server.
 By default, it listens on port `8080` and binds to `::1` (IPv6).
 The server can be daemonized.
 An example systemd configuration can be found in `fast-redirect.service`.

+## SSL

+Fast Redirect does not support SSL natively.
+Use a proxy that takes care of SSL, such as [HAProxy](http://www.haproxy.org/).

 # JSON Database

 The JSON database contains a `redirects` object.
 In turn, this object contains an object for each redirect with the following properties: